 If you have just new flashes or new floaters you should be seen in the next few days.
 If you have both new flashes and new floaters or any field cut, you should be seen in the next 24 hours.

 When you go to the office for an exam, your eyes will be dilated.
 A dilated eye exam is needed to examine the retina and the periphery.
 This may entail a scleral depression exam where gentle pressure is applied to the outside of the eye to examine the peripheral retina.
-Some people have a hard time driving after dilation. since the dilating drops may last up to 6 hours, so you may want to have someone drive you to and from your appointment.
+Some people have a hard time driving after dilation--since the dilating drops may last up to 6 hours, you may want to have someone drive you to and from your appointment.

 If the exam shows a retina tear, treatment would be a laser procedure to encircle the tear.

 If a retinal tear is not treated in a timely manner, then it will progress into a retinal detachment.
 There are four treatment options for retinal detachment:

 - Laser.
 A small retinal detachment can be walled off with a barrier laser to prevent further spread of the fluid and the retinal detachment.